simplesamlphp/simplesamlphp/docs/simplesamlphp-errorhandling.md

 The basic goal is to be able to throw an exception during authentication, and then have that exception transported back to the SP in a way that the SP understands.

 This means that internal SimpleSAMLphp exceptions must be mapped to transport specific error codes for the various transports that are supported by SimpleSAMLphp.
-E.g.: When a `\SimpleSAML\Error\NoPassive` error is thrown by an authentication processing filter in a SAML 2.0 IdP, we want to map that exception to the `urn:oasis:names:tc:SAML:2.0:status:NoPassive` status code.
+E.g.: When a `\SAML2\Exception\Protocol\NoPassiveException` error is thrown by an authentication processing filter in a SAML 2.0 IdP, we want to map that exception to the `urn:oasis:names:tc:SAML:2.0:status:NoPassive` status code.
 That status code should then be returned to the SP.